-There is created in the Department of Finance a Division of Procurement and Supply to assist the Director Secretary of Finance in the execution of those duties authorized under 1 CMC § 2553 (i) and § 2581 - § 2590.
+There is created in the Department of Finance a Division of Procurement and Supply to assist the Secretary of Finance in the execution of those duties authorized under 1 CMC § 2553 (j) and § 2581 - § 2590.

-Section 2-102 Chief Director of Procurement and Supply(P&S).
+Section 2-102 Director of Procurement and Supply(P&S).

-The Director Secretary of Finance shall appoint a Chief of Procurement and Supply P&S Director to administer and supervise the day-to-day activities of the Division.
-The Chief Director of Procurement and Supply shall be assisted in carrying out his functions and duties by employees of the Procurement and Supply Division.
+The Secretary of Finance shall appoint a P&S Director to administer and supervise the day-to-day activities of the Division.
+The Director of Procurement and Supply shall be assisted in carrying out his functions and duties by employees of the Procurement and Supply Division.

-Section 2-103 Duties of the Chief P&S Director.
+Section 2-103 Duties of the P&S Director.

-The duties and responsibilities of the $\frac{\text{P\&S Director}}{\text{Possibilities}}$ include, but are not limited to, the following:
+The duties and responsibilities of the P&S Director include, but are not limited to, the following:

-- (1) oversee that these regulations are observed in all government procurement; - (2) provide advance planning for the centralized purchase of government supplies; - (3) procure or supervise the procurement of all supplies, goods and services needed by the government; - (4) conduct bidding, procurement, negotiation or overall administration of government

-- contracts upon request of the official with expenditure authority; - (5) sell, trade or otherwise dispose of surplus supplies property belonging to and no longer needed by the Government; - (6) exercise general supervision and control over all inventories of supplies belonging to the Government; - (7) exercise general oversight and control on the use of physical assets and other capital equipment to prevent waste or abuse or other unauthorized use; - (8) establish and maintain programs for the inspection, testing and acceptance of supplies; and - (9) hear all appeals of protests and disputes; and - (10) oversee the administration of government contracts.
+- (1) insure that these regulations are observed in all government procurement; - (2) provide advance planning for the centralized purchase of government supplies; - (3) procure or supervise the procurement of all supplies, goods and services needed by the government; - (4) conduct bidding, procurement, negotiation or administration of government contracts upon request of the official with expenditure authority; - (5) sell, trade or otherwise dispose of surplus property belonging to and no longer needed by the Government; - (6) exercise general supervision and control over all inventories of supplies belonging to the Government; - (7) exercise general oversight and control on the use of physical assets and other capital equipment to prevent waste or abuse or other unauthorized use; - (8) establish and maintain programs for the inspection, testing and acceptance of supplies; - (9) hear all protests and disputes; and - (10) oversee the administration of government contracts.